 Foods That Make Your Nails Stronger

 Just topical treatments aren’t enough!
 Here are foods you should include in your diet if you want healthy and shiny nails.

 The protein found in eggs are crucial to development, making the bones in our body, nails, and hair much stronger.
 Eggs are rich in Vitamin D, B12, and Biotin.
 Biotin does wonders for strengthening the nails and making them less brittle.

-Again rich in biotin, beans are great for helping in the growth of nails.
+Rich in biotin, beans are great for helping in the growth of nails.
 During a study, it was found that if biotin-rich foods were consumed, the nails’ thickness increased by about 25%.
-So try and incorporate beans into your daily diet.
+So, try and incorporate beans into your daily diet.

 Minerals like copper and zinc are vital for the maintenance of bones and nails.
 These can be found in oats.
 It’s really easy to incorporate oats into your daily diet.
 Simply switch your bowl of cereal with a bowl of oatmeal with some fresh fruit!

 Sunflower seeds are a powerhouse of nutrients.
 Containing minerals like copper and manganese, they encourage the production of connective tissues in the bones and cartilage.
 They can be sprinkled onto bread, salads, or on just about anything!

 This one’s for the ones who love their fair share of seafood.
 Salmon contains nutrients that are supposed to make the bones and nails strong.
 Salmon also contains Vitamin D, which is crucial for the growth of bones.